 In addition to the excellent article you cited (www.spanishdict.com/guide/adjective-placement), there is another interesting article about this and other such meaning-changing Spanish adjectives (see http://spanishlinguist.us/2014/11/do-spanish-adjectives-usually-follow-nouns/#comment-675951).

 I will try to make a simple explanation for most of the case without a context.
-Bebemos vinos diferentes = for example, you are speaking to a third guy OUT of your group, that you and your friend are drinking different wines (but a small number of them) he/she white and you red.
-The second case, bebemos diferentes vinos can be used for example in a tasting experience, where you and your friend/couple... are trying a bigger number of them in small quantity, maybe 8 different kind of wines.
+Bebemos vinos diferentes = for example, you are speaking to a third guy OUT of your group, that you and your friend are drinking different kinds of wine (but a small number of them) he/she white and you red.
+The second case, bebemos diferentes vinos can be used for example in a tasting experience, where you and your friend/couple... are trying a bigger number of them in small quantity, maybe 8 different kinds of wine.

 by the way Danielzabuski, in America, we say "different kinds of wine" not, "different kind of wines".
 Sorry to interject, thought you might like to know since you are learning English American style.
 Otherwise your English is excellent!
 And thank you for your Spanish explanation!

 You're not expected to know what a sentence means when you see it for the first time.
 When you come across a new sentence, you're able to click on or hover over individual words to see the translations for those you don't know.
 It's by seeing these words, sentences and phrases for the first time, and learning them by repeating the exercises, that things gradually begin to stick.
 In addition, most (if not all) versions of Duolingo will highlight words it's never shown you before in orange.
 Be sure to also check the tips and notes before starting a lesson where they're available!
 They're super helpful, and often explain pretty much everything you need to know about a certain lesson.